transkatgirl/Tapestry-Loom/README.md

 Explanation of arguments:
 - Only one model loaded into VRAM at a time; old models are automatically unloaded to make room for new ones
+- Models are automatically unloaded after 20 minutes of inactivity
 - The specified chat template passes user input directly to the model without further changes.
 - Reducing the maximum context length helps reduce VRAM usage without sacrificing quality.
 - The default sampling parameters (those specified by the CLI arguments) should leave the model's output distribution unchanged. **Sampling parameter defaults for chat models do not generalize to how base models are used.**